 The National Institute on Aging (NIH) says there are things you should be looking for when reviewing if their driving is an issue:

-- Multiple vehicle crashes, "near misses," and/or new dents in the car
+Multiple-vehicle crashes, "near misses," and/or new dents in the car

-- Comments from neighbors or friends about driving
+Comments from neighbors or friends about driving

-- Anxiety about driving at night
+Anxiety about driving at night

-- Health issues that might affect driving ability, including problems with vision, hearing, and/or movement including early memory loss
+Health issues that might affect driving ability, including problems with vision, hearing, and/or movement, including early memory loss

-- Complaints about the speed, sudden lane changes, or actions of other drivers
+Complaints about the speed, sudden lane changes, or actions of other drivers

-- Recommendations from a doctor to modify driving habits or quit driving entirely
+Recommendations from a doctor to modify driving habits or quit driving entirely

-If you have any question be sure to do a “ride along” and Observe their physical ability in controlling the vehicle.
-This includes how they "stay within the lines”.
+Your observation should include how they "stay within the lines."
 Do they weave or take up two lanes at the same time?
 Do they look left and right when they decide to change lanes?
 Do they use their blinkers?
-Do they seem confused in traffic or too cautious where they become a danger on the road?
+Do they seem confused in traffic or too cautious that they become a danger on the road?

 Look for excessive excuses for their driving actions.
-See if they avoid easy parking places for those farther away but where no other vehicles are located.
+See if they avoid close parking places for those farther away but where no other vehicles are located.
 These all are signs that their time on the road should be coming to an end.

 Do not hesitate if you feel your parent is no longer able to be a safe driver.
-Hopefully, they will fully agree when you have the discussion.
-However, if they are not willing to give up the keys you should still move forward for the safety of both your older parent and the public.
+Hopefully, they willfully agree when you have the discussion.
+However, if they are not willing to give up the keys, you should still move forward for the safety of both your older parent and the public.